Youth is ever proud to visit the margins of death – Ernest Raymond

 When Led Zeppelin and Black Sabbath were codifying the sound and style of heavy metal, there was still a hippie spirit audible in their music; with Zeppelin’s “The Rover” or Sabbath’s “Children of the Grave” you had the sense that their emphatic language was ultimately in service of a peace-and-love utopianism.
 Since then, though, metal has increasingly fixated on pathological morbidity for its own sake.
 Listen to any hard rock radio station and the latest tracks sag with guttural vocals, detuned guitars, and lyrics about suffering, rage, and escape into nihilism.
 I’m not one to blame real episodes of violence on violent-sounding music – Anthrax, Pantera, and Cannibal Corpse probably serve as outlets for teenage fury – but there is something unsettling in how decades of well-fed North American youths have absorbed the messages that life is a waste, that evil is powerful, and that hatred is exhilarating.

 Why are these people so angry?
 How long can musicians affect such attitudes?
-Metallica singer and guitarist James Hetfield, a husband and father nearly fifty years old, has maintained the apoplectic edge-of-madness bellow he used on “Seek and Destroy” in 1983, and it’s beginning to sound ridiculous.
-Perhaps heavy metal has become young men’s substitute for the male bonding and physical endurance tests they used to get elsewhere – where I had “War Pigs,” my ancestors had actual wars (although rock ‘n’ roll has been brought into combat zones since Vietnam, and US servicemen in Iraq and Afghanistan have blasted Megadeth and Eminem).
+Metallica singer and guitarist James Hetfield, a husband and father over fifty years old, has maintained the apoplectic edge-of-madness bellow he used on “Seek and Destroy” in 1983, and it’s beginning to sound ridiculous.
+Perhaps heavy metal has become young men’s substitute for the male bonding and physical endurance tests they used to get elsewhere – where I had “War Pigs,” my ancestors had actual wars.
 Metal isn’t necessarily something you have to outgrow to be a well-adjusted adult, but certainly its intensities and its expressions of frustration are best appreciated by people themselves undergoing the often frustrating and intense passage into adulthood.

 Of course, I survived Black Sabbath, AC/DC, and Guns n’ Roses, just as most young people today will survive Children of Bodom, Avenged Sevenfold, and Lamb of God.
 It was good to have their songs when I needed them; often enough I still do.
 But I also need Django Reinhardt, Marvin Gaye, Frederic Chopin, the Beatles, Merle Haggard and Sarah Vaughan too.
 I need to hear music that celebrates love, lust, reflection and faith, along with music about brutality, fear, psychosis and alienation.
-Thinking on how my tastes have evolved since I was twenty-one, I wonder if the family, friends, and fans of Slayer’s Jeff Hanneman are just now coming to the same conclusion it’s taken me twenty years to reach: death seemed a lot cooler when I thought I was going to live forever.
+Thinking on how my tastes have evolved since I was twenty-one, I wonder if the family, friends, and fans of Slayer’s Jeff Hanneman have come to the same conclusion it’s taken me thirty years to reach: death seemed a lot cooler when I thought I was never going to die.